 The water injection programme in Al Jahraa began on 14 July 2018.
 Injection rates have increased steadily over time, with an accompanying reduction in wellhead pressure, indicating that reservoir injectivity has become established.
-Injection rates into the Al Jahraa-9 well are currently averaging approximately 1,000 barrels of water per day, which is sufficient to replace reservoir voidage.
+Injection rates into the Al Jahraa-9 well are currently averaging approximately 2,000 barrels of water per day, which is sufficient to re-pressurise the reservoir.

 Following joint venture approval, an active drilling programme has been agreed for 2019 including the drilling of one exploration well (SW-ASH-1X), two in-fill oil producer wells (Al Jahraa-11 and Al Jahraa-7) and a second water injection well on the Al Jahraa field.
 Activity in 2019 continues the planned development programme in the Al Jahraa field, as well as further exploration on the concession.